-Resilience theory is the conceptual framework for understanding how some individuals can bounce back in life after experiencing an adverse situation in a strength-focused approach1.
+Resilience theory is the conceptual framework for understanding how some individuals can bounce back after experiencing an adverse situation in a strength-focused approach1.

 What Is Resilience

-Natural disasters, crime, war, accident, and abuse are unfortunate but sometimes unavoidable parts of life.
-Psychologists, psychiatrists and pediatricians have long been fascinated by the striking fact that in the face of adversity, some children come out relatively unscathed while others crumble.
+Natural disasters, crime, war, accidents, and abuse are unfortunate but sometimes unavoidable parts of life.
+Psychologists, psychiatrists, and pediatricians have long been fascinated by the striking fact that some children come out relatively unscathed in the face of adversity while others crumble.

-Contrary to popular beliefs, resilience is not a personality trait, but a dynamic process, or a dynamic system to adapt successfully to threats and adversities in life2.
+Contrary to popular belief, resilience is not a personality trait but a dynamic process or system to adapt successfully to threats and adversities in life2.

 Who Developed Resilience Theory

-The roots of resilience studies can be traced back to half a century ago when psychologists studied the outcomes of children who were at high risk for psychopathology.
+The roots of resilience studies can be traced back to half a century ago when psychologists studied the outcomes of children at high risk for psychopathology.

-Among these children, a subgroup of them did not develop any psychopathological disorder and grew up with surprisingly healthy patterns.
+Among these children, a subgroup did not develop any psychopathological disorder and grew up with surprisingly healthy patterns.

 In the past, psychology researchers often focused on identifying risk factors and vulnerabilities that could contribute to poor outcomes in children4.